Does increasing your credit limit affect credit scores?

 • If the review involves a hard inquiry, it could cause your credit scores to drop by a few points.

-If your request is denied and it involves a hard inquiry, it may not be a good idea to ask again too soon.
+If your request is denied and it involved a hard inquiry, it may not be a good idea to ask again too soon.
 That’s because too many hard inquiries in a short period of time may have a larger negative impact on your scores.
 The Consumer Financial Protection Bureau (CFPB) recommends only applying for the credit you need.

 Before requesting a credit limit increase, consider asking your issuer about its procedure.

 Credit utilization is a measure of how much of your available credit you’re using.
 It’s an important factor in determining your credit scores.
 The CFPB recommends you keep your ratio under 30%.
-This and other responsible credit habits, such as making on-time payments, could help you improve your credit score.
+This and other responsible credit habits, such as making on-time payments, could help you improve your credit scores.

 Should you request a credit limit increase?

-There’s no one-size-fits-all answer for who should request a credit limit increase.
-It depends on your circumstances and financial goals.
 Here are a few examples of situations when you might consider a credit limit increase:

-• You’re preparing for emergencies.
-Having more available credit may give you some peace of mind knowing you’ll be able to cover emergency costs.
+• You’re preparing for emergencies: Having more available credit may give you some peace of mind, knowing you’ll be able to cover emergency costs.
 It’s also a good idea to work on building an emergency fund so you can avoid using credit or tapping into other savings to cover unexpected expenses.

-• Your income increased.
-A higher income may help assure lenders that you can afford a higher credit limit.
+• Your income increased: A higher income may help assure lenders that you can afford a higher credit limit.
 But remember, the CFPB recommends only applying for the credit you need.

-• You want better loan terms.
-If you’re using credit responsibly and your scores increase, it might enhance your creditworthiness when you request an increase.
+• You want better loan terms: If you’re using credit responsibly and your scores increase, it might enhance your creditworthiness when you request an increase.

 How can you become eligible for a credit limit increase?